arkishshah/node-mysql-erd/README.md

 # node-mysql-erd

 Application to connect to the MySQL database and dynamically generate relationship diagrams.

-Steps to run the application.
+### Steps to run the application.

+Download and extract erdgen.zip

 $ cd erdgenproject